Rainy is an affectionate, attractive gal who is looking for a stable family to love.

 Does not bark in the house but her vocalization is decidedly Husky.
+She sometimes gets conversational (vid below).
 When kenneled outside, she barks if there is something to bark at.
 Her first night here was a full-moon.
 Other dogs on the mountain were barking and the cows were bellowing like elephants.
 Lot’s to bark at, so we tried crating her inside.
 That first night went poorly, but she has since settled down and is good in her crate (vid below).

 She does call me (Husky speak, not barking) when she needs to go outside, or wants to eat, or is lonely; otherwise she’s pleasantly quiet.

 Rainy rides well in a vehicle.
-She loaded up readily and sat calmly as I drove.
-She rode behind the seats this time, and made no effort to force her way up front.
+She loaded up readily and sat calmly as I drove on several trips.
+She rides behind the seats and makes no effort to force her way up front.

 She is good on a leash.